akiradeveloper/benchman/README.md

 RAII is a good technique to manage resource access.
-My idea behind designing benchman is that stopwatch is like a resource because it is like a producer of a benchmark result that sends the result to the single consumer and there is a rule that stopwatch shouldn't send the result twice.
+My idea behind designing benchman is that stopwatch is like a resource because it is like a producer of a benchmark result that sends the result to the single central consumer and there is a strict rule that stopwatch shouldn't send the result twice.

 With this idea, the library is designed like this.